 A graduate of Righetti High School in Santa Maria, Santiago also nearly broke the Mustang single-game scoring record (46) with a 44-point performance against San Diego State in 2011.

-Her No. 12 jersey was retired in Mott Athletics Center in December 2016, before her enshrinement in the Hall of Fame in September 2017.
+Her No. 12 jersey was retired in Mott Athletics Center in 2016, before her enshrinement in September of 2017.